pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Section 12.2: Tax Practice Development

 Once licensed, you need clients.
-But not just any clientsâ€”you want high-value clients.
+But not just any clients—you want high-value clients.

 ### Niche Selection